kubernetes/kubernetes/docs/proposals/auditing.md

 ## Constraints and Assumptions

 * it is not the goal to implement all output formats one can imagine.
 The  main goal is to be extensible with a clear golang interface.
-Implementations of e.g. CADF must be possible, but won't be discussed there.
+Implementations of e.g. CADF must be possible, but won't be discussed here.
 * dynamic loading of backends for new output formats are out of scope.

 ## Use Cases